 The NAU Social Work degree is fully

-accredited by the Council on Social Work Education and is only offered on the Flagstaff Mountain Campus.
+accredited by the Council on Social Work Education and is offered on the Flagstaff Mountain Campus and Online.
 The program’s teaching, research, and service

 activities address needs of individuals, families, and communities.
 Our program was recently awarded the Seal of Assessment Excellence.

 Starting in January 2016, the BSW Degree Program will be offered online through Extended Campuses.